DJDanl/cpp-docs.pt-br/docs/standard-library/back-insert-iterator-class.md

 ### <a name="parameters"></a>Parâmetros

-`val` O valor a ser inserido no contêiner.
+*Val* o valor a ser inserido no contêiner.

 ### <a name="return-value"></a>Valor de retorno